ashtonmeuser/github-flow/README.md

 list-hashes |           | List commit hashes with associated tags and commit messages. list-tags   |           | List tags with associated commit hashes.

+## Updates to Trigger Actions

+Adding updates to add commits and test the workflow.
+Please ignore.

+- 2020-04-23 #1